DevOluwapelumi/OTP-Validation-Form/README.md

 If the user experiences delays in receiving the OTP, they can click the "Resend OTP" button to request a new one.
 The user is notified about the countdown timer preventing rapid OTP requests.
 The user successfully gains access upon successful OTP validation.

+Benefits:

+Enhanced Security: OTPs provide an additional layer of security by requiring a unique code for each login attempt.
+User Verification: OTPs verify the authenticity of users by confirming their possession of the registered contact information.
+User-Friendly: The form's intuitive design and interactivity enhance the user experience, making the verification process smoother.